GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 Find out how to plan, manage, and teach one to one (and small group) math interventions in Key Stage 3 and GCSE.

-Inevitably effects have been greatest on those pupils commonly identified for additional support – for example, pupils receiving free school meals, pupils with English as an additional language, and those with learning or support programmes in place.
+Inevitably effects have been greatest on those students commonly identified for additional support.
+For example, students receiving free school meals, students with English as an additional language, and those with learning or support programmes in place.

-If we look specifically just at mathematics, the picture is even bleaker.
-A report by the Centre for Education and Youth (CfEY) has warned that pupils in the UK are reaching a crisis point in their maths learning; not only has maths been the most affected subject in terms of post-pandemic learning loss, but maths is also the subject where the link between KS2 performance and eventual GCSE performance is the strongest.
+A report by the Centre for Education and Youth (CfEY) found that maths was the most affected subject for post-pandemic learning loss.
+It is also the subject where the link between KS2 performance and eventual GCSE performance is the strongest.

-This report also mentions that the solution likely to have the greatest impact is one to one tuition which we also look at below.
-One to one maths tuition can form part of your pupil premium strategy and funding can be used to help close the maths attainment gap.
+This report suggested that the solution with the greatest impact is one to one tuition.
+One to one maths tutoring can form part of your pupil premium strategy and funding can be used to help close the maths attainment gap.
+We will look at maths tutoring in greater detail in this article.

-Despite this picture from across the country, and after several years of disruption GCSEs are now pretty much back to normal.
-With internal resources stretched, and with additional catch up funding that was made available, many schools have been able to realised the benefits of additional GCSE intervention strategies to support students to make additional progress and succeed in their exams.
+After several years of disruption, GCSEs are now pretty much back to normal.
+With internal resources stretched, many schools have experienced the benefits of external GCSE intervention strategies to help support students make additional progress and succeed in their exams.

 EFFECTIVE AND AFFORDABLE ONLINE MATHS INTERVENTIONS

-The first step as with any interventions is to identify which pupils to target.
-In this regard it’s probably ‘business as usual’.
-It is likely that the pupils who have traditionally always needed or been targeted with extra support will be the ones most affected by learning loss, but with the caveat that we might need to provide more intervention for more pupils than we usually do.
+The first step as with any interventions is to identify which students to target.
+Likely, the students who have traditionally always needed or been targeted with extra support will be the ones most affected by learning loss.
+However, considering learning loss, you might need to provide GCSE interventions for more students than usual.

-As usual, it may be appropriate to target borderline grade 4/5 candidates as we draw closer to the exam period.
+As usual, it may be appropriate to target borderline grade 4 and grade 5 candidates as you draw closer to the exam period.

 One-to-one tuition

-In terms of impact, one-to-one tuition is the most effective; according to research from the Education Endowment Foundation (EEF), it delivers an additional five months of progress on average.
-The EEF suggests that “short, regular sessions (about 30 minutes, three to five times a week) over a set period of time (six to twelve weeks) appear to result in optimum impact”.
+One-to-one tuition is the most effective GCSE intervention.
+According to research from the Education Endowment Foundation (EEF), it delivers an additional five months of progress on average.
+The EEF teacher toolkit suggests that “short, regular sessions (about 30 minutes, three to five times a week) over a set period (six to twelve weeks) appear to result in optimum impact”.

-However, delivering this kind of intervention in a widespread way in a typical school environment is impractical, due to costs and timetabling constraints, particularly as the average school period is 60 minutes, and it would be unlikely that a pupil could be released from lessons up to five times a week.
+However, delivering this kind of intervention at scale in a typical school environment is often impractical.
+Costs and timetabling cause constraints, particularly as the average school period is 60 minutes, and it would be unlikely that a student could be released from lessons up to five times a week.

-It is these constraints that Third Space Learning removes by offering flexible online one to one tuition that allows up to 30 students to receive targeted and individualised lessons at the same time with their own personal maths tutor.
-All they need is access to a laptop.
+Third Space Learning aims to remove these obstacles by offering flexible online one to one tuition that allows up to 30 students to receive targeted and individualised lessons simultaneously with their own online maths tutor.

 Small group tuition

-Evidence from the EEF indicates that small group tuition can be effective, although clearly the smaller the group, the better – the EEF suggests that a group size larger than six or seven results in a noticeable reduction in effectiveness.
-They further suggest that quality of teaching has a similar impact to group size – so it may be more effective to deploy a more experienced member of staff with a larger group, than it would a newly-qualified teacher.
+Evidence from the EEF indicates that small group tuition can be effective, although the smaller the group, the better.
+The EEF suggests that a group size larger than six or seven results in a noticeable reduction in effectiveness.
+They further suggest that the quality of teaching has a similar impact as group size.
+It may be more effective to deploy a more experienced member of staff with a larger group than it would a newly qualified teacher.

-The advantage of small group tutoring over one-to-one tuition in a typical school environment is one of cost – as group sizes increase, cost per pupil reduces.
-There is limited data on where the ‘sweet spot’ is in terms of group size, and this may vary depending on the pupils and teachers involved.
+The advantage of small group tutoring over one-to-one tuition in a typical school environment is cost.
+As group size increases, the cost per student reduces.
+There is limited data on the optimal group size.
+It may vary depending on the students and teachers involved.

-However in any group of pupils there is likely to be a great range in the learning gaps individuals have which won’t always be answered by teaching that follows a generic intervention programme.
+However, in any group of students, there is likely to be a great range of learning gaps which won’t always be answered by whole-group teaching.

-Traditionally small group tuition has been seen as a more affordable option for schools even despite the more ‘generalised’ approach of the intervention.
-However, Third Space Learning has always strived to be a much more cost effective solution by providing the quality of one to one at a price schools can afford.
+Traditionally small group tuition is viewed as a more affordable option for schools even despite the more ‘generalised’ approach of the intervention.
+However, Third Space Learning is committed to being a cost-effective solution for schools by providing high-quality one to one GCSE interventions within school budgets.

 Peer tuition

-This option is sometimes overlooked, but once set up, this can be an effective way of providing smaller interventions – for example, if a pupil has missed a lesson’s worth of content due to absence, or needs to secure understanding.
+This option is sometimes overlooked, but once set up, peer tutoring can be an effective way of providing smaller, short term interventions.
+For example, if a student misses a lesson or needs to recap and secure understanding, a peer can help.

-If your school operates a vertical tutoring system, this often happens organically – there is usually an older pupil available to explain things to a younger pupil.
-It can be a particularly effective use of sixth-formers (if you have them) with the bonus for them that it’s something else to add to their UCAS form or reference.
+Vertical tutoring systems usually have an older student explain things to a younger student.
+It’s an effective use of sixth-formers with the bonus for them that it’s something to add to their UCAS form.

-Even if tutor groups are arranged by year, it is possible to arrange a core group of older pupils to act as mentors, and deploy them during registration or pastoral time.
+Even if tutor groups are arranged by year, it is possible to arrange a core group of older students to act as mentors during registration or pastoral time.

-I would add a caveat that I’ve only found peer tuition effective in short bursts for small interventions – if there is deep conceptual misunderstanding going on, or a large chunk of work missed, pupils will need the support of a subject specialist.
+I would add a caveat that I’ve only found peer tuition effective in short bursts for small interventions.
+If there is a deep misconception, or a large chunk of work missed, students need subject specialist support.

-Timetabling is always going to present an issue for school interventions.
-Creative use of registration or pastoral time is an effective strategy, although clearly this depends on the length of these periods and staff availability.
+Timetabling can be problematic for school interventions.
+Creative use of registration or pastoral time is an effective strategy, although this depends on the length of these periods and staff availability.

 Morning interventions

-At one of my previous schools, we ran an intervention session in the 25 minute morning registration slot, with three members of the maths department staff who had been freed up from pastoral duties for the year.
-Most pupils were rotated on a half-termly basis; in some circumstances, we saw pupils once a week for a check-in and review of that week’s work, whereas other pupils followed a more intensive program of basic skills work, and attended five times a week.
-As discussed above, this is also a great slot to fit in some peer tuition.
+At one of my previous schools, we ran an intervention session in the 25 minute morning registration slot using three members of the maths department staff who had been freed up from pastoral duties for the year.

 After school sessions

-After-school sessions can also be an effective GCSE intervention strategy.
-One school I worked at ran two after-school sessions, one as an optional ‘drop-in’ session for pupils to self-refer if they felt they needed extra help, and the other a compulsory teacher referral session.
+After-school sessions are another effective GCSE intervention strategy.
+One school I worked at ran two after-school sessions.
+One was an optional ‘drop-in’ session for students to self-refer if they felt they needed extra help.
+The other was a compulsory teacher referral session.

-The compulsory session was used for short-term interventions for pupils who had either missed content, or had been identified from their classwork or assessment results as in need of additional support.
-They would be asked to attend one, two or three sessions in a block, and specific work would be set by class teachers.
+The compulsory session was used for short-term interventions for students who had either missed content or had been identified from their classwork or assessment results as in need of additional support.
+They were asked to attend one, two or three sessions in a block with specific work to complete.

-Sometimes, schools remove pupils from timetabled lessons for additional support in core subjects.
-For example, PE is typically targeted.
-However, from experience, withdrawing students from lessons they are invested in are more likely to arrive at their intervention session with a less-than-positive attitude.
+Some schools remove students from timetabled lessons for additional support in core subjects.
+However, from experience, withdrawing students from lessons they are invested in means they are more likely to arrive at their intervention session with a less-than-positive attitude.

-Don’t assume that all pupils have the same response to being removed from certain lessons.
-You might find six out of ten of the pupils identified for intervention are happy to come out of PE, but that you’ll get significantly better buy-in from the other four if they can do a session at another time.
+Don’t assume that all students have the same response to being removed from certain lessons.
+You might find six out of ten of the students identified for intervention are happy to come out of PE, but you’ll get significantly better buy-in from the other four if they can do a session at another time.

 How: intervention strategies to make your GCSE sessions effective